arcus-azure/arcus.webapi/docs/preview/features/logging.md

         return requestHeaders;
     }

-    // Also available for overridden:
+    // Also available to be overridden:
     // `SanitizeRequestBody`
     // `SanitizeResponseBody`
 }